 Chemotypes of landrace varieties

-A landrace is a cannabis plant grown in its native environment and geographical region.
-Acapulco Gold, Panama Red, Afghanistan, and Durban Poison are examples of original landrace strains of cannabis domesticated for traditional cultivation.
+Landrace varieties are cannabis plants grown in their native environments and geographical regions.
+Acapulco Gold, Panama Red, and Durban Poison are examples of original landrace strains that were domesticated for traditional cultivation.
 Terpenes found in naturally occurring cannabis include myrcene, caryophyllene, humulene, limonene, and pinene.
-The common expression of these terpenes in landrace strains probably means they represent the terpene profiles that nature intended before we started intensive breeding.
+The common expression in landrace strains probably means they represent the terpene profiles that nature intended before humans started intensive breeding.

-Concentrates have taken the cannabis world by storm in recent years, largely because of their terpene-rich contents and subsequent spectrum of juicy flavors.
-Cannabis concentrates isolate and accumulate all of the most desirable properties from cannabis trichomes — namely cannabinoids and terpenes — into one product.
-You may have either heard of or used full-spectrum extracts, sauce, or distillate.
+Concentrates have taken the cannabis world by storm in recent years, largely because of their terpene-rich content and subsequent spectrum of juicy flavors.
+Cannabis concentrates contain all of the most desirable properties from cannabis trichomes — namely cannabinoids and terpenes — in one product.
+You may have either heard of or enjoyed full-spectrum extracts, sauce, or distillate.
 All of these are forms of cannabis concentrates.

 Isolates, or extractions of a single cannabinoid or terpene, have also become more prominent in the arena of natural medicine.
-The possibility of individual terpene extraction as led to a variety of isolate products that aim to reap the medicinal benefits of each terpene on its own.
+The possibility of individual terpene extraction has led to a variety of isolate products that aim to reap specific medicinal benefits.

 Terpene extraction isn't only exploited to create isolates.
-Once extracted, terpenes are also re-infused into cannabis goods, primarily for flavor.
-Oil cartridges — containers with a mouthpiece filled with concentrated cannabis for use with batteries — often include re-infused terpenes.
-Because the process of making distillate for vape cartridges removes all of the natural plant terpenes, some extractors will blend terp sauce — an extraction composed of over 50% terpenes — with raw distillate to produce strain-specific vape cartridges.
-One of the goals of a strain-specific vape cartridge is to reintroduce the flavor and effects of the original cultivar’s terpene profile from which the product was extracted.
+Once extracted, natural terpenes are also re-infused into cannabis goods, primarily for flavor.
+Oil cartridges — containers filled with concentrated cannabis for vaping — often include re-infused terpenes.
+Because the process of making distillate for vape cartridges removes all the natural plant terpenes, some extractors blend terp sauce — a cannabis extract composed of over 50% terpenes — with raw distillate to produce strain-specific vape cartridges.